UK Carrier Strike Group: Carrier Strike Group 21 (Operation Fortis, Exercise Steadfast Defender)

-Carrier Strike Group 22
+Carrier Strike Group 22 (Operation Achillian)

 Following the conclusion of CSG21, a 2022 deployment was planned with the involvement of both aircraft carriers.
 However, HMS Prince of Wales suffered a starboard propeller malfunction in August 2022.
 The deployment was subsequently downscaled as HMS Queen Elizabeth was diverted to the United States to replace Prince of Wales in hosting the Atlantic Future Forum.
 After returning from the US, Queen Elizabeth embarked eight F-35 jets and seven helicopters.
 The strike group participated in Operation Achillian with NATO forces in the North Sea to validate NATO's fifth-generation strike capability.
 Anti-submarine warfare exercises were also carried out alongside RAF P-8 Poseidons operating from RAF Lossiemouth in Scotland.